jantuomi/desmoctl/README.md

 Install [Chicken Scheme](https://wiki.call-cc.org/platforms).

-Install dependencies:

-    chicken-install -from-list requirements.list

-In addition to Chicken dependencies, you need to have these available in PATH:
+You also need to have these available in PATH:

     tar

-## Building and running

-Run the tool in the interpreter:

-    # Set DEBUG=1 to show debug prints
-    # Set INLINE_TESTS=1 to run unit tests before execution
-    csi -s run.scm

-Compile a statically linked binary for production:

-    ./build.sh
+    make

+Install dependencies, build and install to your preferred location:

+    make deps
+    make
+    PREFIX=$HOME/.local/bin/ make install

 ## Usage